-The Alaska Supreme Court has approvingly mentioned the "trial-within-a-trial" or "case within a case" approach to legal malpractice cases.38 Although it has not yet expressly adopted the approach, the Court has indicated that trial courts may be free to use it when appropriate.39 In Power Constructors Inc. v.
-Taylor and Hintze,40 a case addressing legal malpractice where the underlying case was a civil case, the Court initially described how plaintiff in a civil action for legal malpractice must prevail when the underlying case is a criminal case.
-The Court stated that the plaintiff "is required to prove that the jury would have found [the plaintiff] innocent if [her] attorney has acted competently."41 The Court went on to state:
+The Alaska Supreme Court has approvingly mentioned the "trial-within-a-trial" or "case within a case" approach to legal malpractice cases.
+Although it has not yet expressly adopted the approach, the Court has indicated that trial courts may be free to use it when appropriate.
+In Power Constructors Inc. v.
+Taylor and Hintze, a case addressing legal malpractice where the underlying case was a civil case, the Court initially described how plaintiff in a civil action for legal malpractice must prevail when the underlying case is a criminal case.
+The Court stated that the plaintiff "is required to prove that the jury would have found [the plaintiff] innocent if [her] attorney has acted competently."
+The Court went on to state:

-[The elements of legal malpractice] are traditionally handled by having a trial-within-a-trial, the goal of which is to determine what the result of the underlying proceeding or matter should have been [...].
-The trial judge must determine issues of law which were not previously urged or adequately decided.42
+[The elements of legal malpractice] are traditionally handled by having a trial-within-a-trial, the goal of which is to determine what the result of the underlying proceeding or matter should have been [ . . . ].
+The trial judge must determine issues of law which were not previously urged or adequately decided.
+42

-The Court further noted that two judgments are at issue in a legal malpractice case - the judgment in the underlying case affected by the malpractice, and the judgment sought against the attorney for malpractice.43 The value of each of the judgments must be separately considered when the trial court determines whether a jury award for malpractice exceeds the value of a pretrial offer of judgment.44 Since the malpractice award compensates for the loss of a favorable judgment or the entry of an unfavorable one, the total value of the lost or unfavorable judgment must first be established.45
+The Court further noted that two judgments are at issue in a legal malpractice case - the judgment in the underlying case affected by the malpractice, and the judgment sought against the attorney for malpractice.
+The value of each of the judgments must be separately considered when the trial court determines whether a jury award for malpractice exceeds the value of a pretrial offer of judgment.
+Since the malpractice award compensates for the loss of a favorable judgment or the entry of an unfavorable one, the total value of the lost or unfavorable judgment must first be established.

-Because the Court had not formally adopted the trialwithin-a-trial-approach, it held that the trial court in the case was not constrained to use it.
+Because the Court had not formally adopted the trial-within-a-trial-approach, it held that the trial court in the case was not constrained to use it.
 The Court acknowledged that there may be cases in which it is improper to use it.
-For example, if the trial-within-a trial approach would not enable the jury to obtain an accurate evidential reflection or semblance of the original action, an alternative approach may be more appropriate.46 Still, an earlier case suggests that the trial-within-a-trial approach, at least in the criminal context is the preferred approach.47 loss, the statute of limitation applicable to contract actions (3 years) applies.49 However, if the nature of the injury is to a person's personal or reputational interest, the two-year tort statute of limitation applies.50 Special rules apply in the context of claims against criminal defense attorneys.51
+For example, if the trial-within-a trial approach would not enable the jury to obtain an accurate evidential reflection or semblance of the original action, an alternative approach may be more appropriate.
+Still, an earlier case suggests that the trial-within-a-trial approach, at least in the criminal context is the preferred approach.

 Failure to file the action within the applicable statute of limitations will result in dismissal of the action.
 Under Alaska law, malpractice actions have long been considered a hybrid for limitation purposes.
-The statute of limitation for a professional malpractice claim depends on the nature of the injury.48 If the nature of the injury alleged is economic
+The statute of limitation for a professional malpractice claim depends on the nature of the injury.
+48 If the nature of the injury alleged is economic loss, the statute of limitation applicable to contract actions (3 years) applies.
+However, if the nature of the injury is to a person's personal or reputational interest, the two-year tort statute of limitation applies.
+Special rules apply in the context of claims against criminal defense attorneys.

 The limitation period begins to run when the claim accrues, which is governed by the "discovery rule."
-This means the statute of limitations for legal malpractice does not begin to run until the plaintiff discovers, or reasonably should discover, existence of all elements of his cause of action.52 Thus, if client discovers his attorney's negligence before he suffers consequential damages, the statute of limitations will not begin to run until client suffers actual damages caused by the attorney's malpractice before the statute of limitations begins to run, nor is it necessary that the client know the full extent of his damages.54
+This means the statute of limitations for legal malpractice does not begin to run until the plaintiff discovers, or reasonably should discover, existence of all elements of his cause of action.
+52 Thus, if client discovers his attorney's negligence before he suffers consequential damages, the statute of limitations will not begin to run until client suffers actual damages.
+53 It is not necessary that the client suffer all of the statute of limitations begins to run, nor is it necessary that the client know the full extent of his damages.
+54